 This 10.9-mile segment is remote and scenic including a four mile segment which goes through Stewarts Creek marsh where beaver are plentiful and the birding is excellent.
 North of Stewarts Creek trail users will cross the main branch of the Sturgeon River twice and the west branch of the Sturgeon River immediately before the Village of Wolverine.

 From Wolverine going north you will continue to follow the Sturgeon River part of the way and cross it twice on the 9.6-mile route to Indian River.
 The trailhead in Indian River, Marina Park, is adjacent to the Chamber of Commerce office on US 27 at the north edge of downtown.
 You will find parking and many amenities on US 27 which is Indian River’s main street.
 There are restrooms next to the Chamber Office.

-This scenic segment of the trail features the “spreads” of the Indian River as it enters Mullett Lake and offers many views of the lake on the way to Topinabee.
-Topinabee has a lovely park which includes parking, restrooms, a playground and a historic depot which houses the village’s library.
-The park also has a very nice public swimming beach.
-There is a market in Topinabee along with several restaurants.
+This scenic 5.6 mile segment of trail features the “spreads” of the Indian River as it enters Mullett Lake and offers many views on the way to Topinabee.
+Topinabee has a lovely lakeside park near the former depot (now a library) with a swimming beach.